The Disappearance of Eleanor Rigby: Him

 During a meal in a restaurant, Conor reveals to his date, Eleanor, that he lacked the money to pay for the bill.
 The two dine and dash.
 Years later, Conor runs a pub and is married to Eleanor.
 On a break, he visits Eleanor in their apartment, where she is depressed and confined to her bed after the death of their son.
 She tells him that she dreamed that he had an affair and she thinks it would be better for them if he did cheat on her.
-Conor is upset by what she is saying, but dismisses it.
+Conor is upset by what she is saying but dismisses it.
 The following day, returning home, he finds the apartment empty and receives a phone call that Eleanor has been hospitalized following a suicide attempt.
 At the hospital Eleanor tells him she wants to separate and asks him to let her disappear for a while.
 Shortly after, Eleanor disconnects her phone and cuts off all communication.

-Not living in their apartment alone, Conor moves back in with his father.
+Now living in their apartment alone, Conor moves back in with his father.
 While discussing the failure of his marriage with his best friend Stu, Stu reveals to Conor that he saw Eleanor and believes she is taking classes at NYU.
 Conor begins to follow Eleanor.
-Eventually, he goes to one of her classes and passes her a note saying "Hi."
+Eventually, he goes to one of her classes and passes her a note saying "Hi".
 Eleanor leaves the class and the two have an angry confrontation, with Eleanor insisting that he leave her alone.
 Conor is hit by a taxi cab as he leaves and Eleanor stays with him until the ambulance arrives.
 After going over the bills for his restaurant, Conor realizes they are losing money and cannot keep afloat.
-Depressed, he has a one-night stand with Alexis, the bartender of his restaurant.
-Conor goes to Eleanor's parents' home to try to see her, but instead is confronted by his mother-in-law, Mary, who gives him little information and suggests that he and Eleanor want different things now.
-Shortly after, Eleanor comes by the pub and the two rent a car and go for a drive.
+Depressed, he has a one-night stand with Alexis, the bartender.
+Conor goes to Eleanor's parents' home to try to see her but instead is confronted by his mother-in-law, Mary, who gives him little information and suggests that he and Eleanor want different things now.
+Shortly afterwards, Eleanor comes by the pub and the two rent a car and go for a drive.
 He tells her that he will be packing up their apartment the following week as he can no longer hold onto it.

-When it begins to rain and the windshield wipers do not work the two begin to kiss but Conor confesses he has slept with someone else.
+When it begins to rain and the windshield wipers do not work, the two begin to kiss but Conor confesses he has slept with someone else.
 The two return to the city.
 Conor throws a closing party for his restaurant.
 While there, he sees a young couple on a date and notices that they try to dine and dash.
-He follows them, chasing down the man and tackling him.
-Ultimately, he decides to let him go.
+He follows them, chasing down the man and tackling him but he decides to let him go.
 Conor goes to his former apartment to clean it out.
-He falls asleep, and when he wakes Eleanor is there.
-The two talk about their son and Eleanor reveals she can no longer remember what their son looked like.
-Conor tells her that he mostly looked like Eleanor, but with his eyes.
-The two sleep together, but by the time Conor wakes up, Eleanor is gone.
+He falls asleep and when he wakes Eleanor is there.
+The two talk about their son and Eleanor reveals she can no longer remember what he looked like.
+Conor tells her that he mostly looked like Eleanor but with his eyes.
+The two sleep together but by the time Conor wakes up, Eleanor is gone.
 Sometime later, Conor works at his father's restaurant.
 He decides to take a walk before the late night rush.
 As he walks, he does not notice he is being followed by a woman who appears to be Eleanor.